aarong/feedme-spec/README.md

 The first element of a `Path` array must be a string if present, as the feed data root is always an object.

-Note: The JSON Schemas below validate path structure only.
-The ultimate validity of a path also depends on the state of the feed data and the operation being performed.

 #### Operations